 The main outcomes of the discussions are gathered in Key Messages which was shared with all 53 ASEM Partners after the Seminar.

-As a follow-up to the Seminar, the series will deliver a capacity-building training component on the theme “Human Rights of Older Persons” during the second half of 2021.
+As a follow-up to the Seminar, the series delivered a capacity-building training component on the theme “Human Rights of Older Persons in the Era of Digital Transformation” in October-November 2021.

 The Informal ASEM Seminar on Human Rights series was launched in 1997 to deepen relations between civil society actors and governments in Asia and Europe on major human rights issues.